-Contrary to popular belief, you don't have to own a pair of skinny jeans or even straight-leg jeans to wear your favorite pants with boots.
-With a little (OK, a lot) of trial and error, we've figured out the elusive trick to tucking the bulkier, wide-leg jeans into a pair of cute boots.
-And just in time too -- because flared jeans have been named a 2016 trender.
+Although skinny jeans are ubiquitously popular, some of us still have a real affection for flared or boot-cut jeans.
+That sometimes proves to be a problem come boot season.
+But contrary to what you might think, you don't need to wear skinny jeans or even straight-leg jeans to wear your favorite pants with boots.
+With a little (OK, a lot) of trial and error, we've figured out the elusive trick to tucking the bulkier wide-leg jeans into a pair of cute boots.

 First, you’ll want to find a pair of boots that hit right below your knees or a bit higher.
 They should also be a little loose on your legs, in order to leave room for your pants to be tucked in.

 As far as jeans go, if you opt for a pair that has some flare make sure they’re snug on your thighs and fitted at the knees.
 Otherwise, they’ll get all bunched up and baggy when you try to tuck them in, which definitely isn’t a good look.

 Last but not least, grab some thin, high socks (or trouser socks) to slide over your pants to hold that fold in place.
 You’ll see what we mean shortly — don’t fret!